 The story of The Knife of Dunwall can get lost within itself during your time with it, but you’ll be far too busy incapacitating guards, shooting them with sleeping darts and blinking around to even pay attention to it.
 The new additions make the DLC worthwhile, giving you new weapons, powers, enemies, and even some backstory to Daud and allowing you to sympathize with his actions, or not.
 If you’ve exhausted replaying the main game for both Low and High Chaos, then The Knife of Dunwall is a great way to jump back in and provides meaningful gameplay.

-A Steam code for DLC was provided by Bethesda PR for review purposes
+A Steam code was provided by Bethesda PR for review purposes